mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

 You can add trusted IP adresses at the org-level via Network Access in Setup.
 This allows users to login without receiving a login challenge (verifying their idenity).
 If login from outside this IP range, they are sent a activation code.
 An activation code is sent eveery time a user logs in from a device or browser that Salesforce does not recognize, regardless of IP address.
 If cookies have been deleted, they will be asked to verify their idenity.

 ## Login Hours
+Login hours can be set at the profile level, but not at he org-wide level.
+You can set the days and hours a profile can log in.
+The same error message is seen as when a user enters the wrong username/password.
+To prohibit users from logging in on a specific day, set ```'Start Time' to 12 AM and 'End Time' to End of Day (12AM)```.

 ## Device Activation & Identity Verification

 ## Additional Security Controls
 ## GDPR